COVESA/vehicle_signal_specification/EXPORT_HELPERS.md

 ## Rationale
 This change seeks to enable VSS to take the most advantage of the capabilities of IDL and DDS.
 DDS (Data Description Service) is a (very) data-centric communications framework that uses IDL as its primary type definition language.
 Systems built on DDS can take advantage of the features that are built-in to the DDS standard, thereby avoiding the need to create these features -- DDS handles it.
 Some capabilities (in brief):

-- **Content Filtering**: Subscribers to data topics can designate a filtering specification on the data elements within that topic, such as only allowing temperature readings if they are above 90C.
+- **Content Filtering**: Subscribers to data topics can designate a filtering specification on the data elements within that topic's data type, such as only allowing temperature readings if they are above 90C.
 This filtering spec can be automatically moved to the *publisher* of that data, wherein it won't put data on the network if it doesn't meet the filter spec for the subscriber.

 - **Keyed Topics**: a data type definition (struct) can have one or more members designated as a `key`; This key value will uniquely identify the source of the data, enabling many sources to share the same data topic